 The KUNAI is faster since the weight point is closer to your light, and its movement stays closer to your arm.
 The GADA has its weight distributed all the way at the top, so it pulls your motions away from your body and opens you up to a very different result.

 This also depends on the positioning of the blades in the KYO.
 They have been designed to place in any position you like, changing the weight and movement they create.
 As you can see in the video, blades can be used in many creative positions and designed to be used in pairs.

 One of the highlights of this design is the contrast between the softness of the white engravings and the sharpness of the outer edges.
-It gives the impressions of soft and sharp focus, in the same light painting.
-We call it Dual Texture Effect.
+It gives the impression of soft and sharp focus, in the same light painting.
+We call it the Dual Texture Effect.

-In brief, the main composition elements are the 6 shapes, the 12 different engravings giving the Dual Texture Effect, the Weight Distribution Point and the Creative Positioning of the blade on the KYO system.
-Combined with colour filters, these elements offer infinite possibilities for you to explore, find your creative style and keep uncovering new magic with light.
+In brief, the main composition elements are the 6 shapes, the 12 different engravings giving the Dual Texture Effect, the Weight Distribution Point, and the Creative Positioning of the blade on the KYO system.
+Combined with color filters, these elements offer infinite possibilities for you to explore, find your creative style, and keep uncovering new magic with light.

 We have seen light painting grow and become an international passion for many of us.
 Thanks to the web, to technologies and especially to the passionate hearts of light painters, we are now a large and growing community practising in over 60 countries.
 All of this is because you are sharing your passion and sharing your light.

 Sign up to get the latest on sales, new releases and more …